chendrix/concourse-pipeline-resource/README.md

   * `password`: Basic auth password for logging in to the team.
     If this and `username` are blank, team must have no authentication configured.

+  * `pipelines`: *Optional.* Define a list of pipelines associated to the team.
+    It affects both `check` and `in`.
+The `check` will only watch the pipelines defined for the team.
+The `in` will only save to file the pipelines specified.
+    In both case if a pipeline is specified but not found, it will be skipped without error, to accomodate the case where a pipeline still needs to be deployed by the `out` step.
+    If not specified all the existing pipelines of the team will be considered.
+    This setting is independent of the pipelines specified in `out`.

 ## `in`: Get the configuration of the pipelines